AstroPigLatin/predicting_yelp/README.md

 - How can company stakeholders make strategic decisions in product development given these insights from data?
 - What metrics can be analyzed to indicate performance through the next quarter or fiscal year?
-- How can data scientists utilize machine learning to detect fake reviews that artificially affect the ratings of businsesses?
+- How can data scientists utilize machine learning to detect fake reviews that artificially affect the ratings of businesses?

 <img src="img/2020_tshirt.jpg" alt="drawing" style="width:500px;"/>